 - Introducing improvements across the board, not in select teams only

-- Always taking the opportunity to improve.
+- Always taking improvement opportunities.

 Instead of agreeing on a once and forever set process, Lean methodology asks us to be always on the lookout for improvement opportunities.